-- "Creating Standard Partition Layouts" - "Creating Custom Partition Layouts"
+- "Creating Standard Partition Layouts" on page 31 - "Creating Custom Partition Layouts" on page 32

-The final subsection, "After Repartitioning," describes how to proceed after the repartitioning is complete.
+The final subsection, "After Repartitioning" on page 36, describes how to proceed after the repartitioning is complete.

 Before Repartitioning

 Caution: Repartitioning a disk makes the data on the disk inaccessible (you must repartition back to the original partitions to get to it).